Incredible Honeymoon Destinations (That Won’t Bury You In Debt)

 The average American couple spends just shy of $4,000 to honeymoon, per the results of wedding planning site WeddingWire’s most recent Newlywed Survey.
 Depending on where you go, that could buy you weeks of thrilling travel adventures, or a day and a half of luxury.

-For those who want to celebrate their nuptials with a remarkable vacation, but who don’t want to go into debt doing so, here are a few options to consider:
+For those who want to celebrate their nuptials with a remarkable vacation, but who don’t want to go into debt doing so, here are a few of the best budget honeymoon destinations around the world to consider:

 At a luxury resort in Bora Bora such as the Four Seasons, $4,000 won’t get you very far.
 Specifically, even if you book about a year in advance, you can expect to spend more than half of that budget on a single night in a one-bedroom overwater bungalow with a plunge pool and lagoon views.
 And that figure doesn’t factor in dining or activities, let alone airfare.